Generic programming: Technical overview

 C++ templates are completely type safe at compile time.
-As a demonstration, the standard type complex does not define the < operator, because there is no strict order on complex numbers.
-Therefore, max(x, y) will fail with a compile error, if x and y are complex values.
+As a demonstration, the standard type std::complex does not define the < operator, because there is no strict order on complex numbers.
+Therefore, std::max(x, y) will fail with a compile error, if x and y are complex values.
 Likewise, other templates that rely on < cannot be applied to complex data unless a comparison (in the form of a functor or function) is provided.
-E.g.: A complex cannot be used as key for a map unless a comparison is provided.
+For instance, std::complex cannot be used as key for a std::map (equivalent to TreeMap) unless a comparison is provided.
 Unfortunately, compilers historically generate somewhat esoteric, long, and unhelpful error messages for this sort of error.
 Ensuring that a certain object adheres to a method protocol can alleviate this issue.
-Languages which use compare instead of < can also use complex values as keys.
+Languages which use std::compare instead of < can also use std::complex values as keys.